 I also made a speed painting video (thanks to the time-lapse feature on the iPad app Procreate):

 The music in this video is a sneak peek of a new electronic project I’m working on.
-Stay tuned for that.
+UPDATE: The album HELIUM REQUIEM is finished!

 I’ll leave you with a couple more inspirations for this style I’ve been aiming for.
 First, Hieronymous Bosch’s Garden of Earthly Delights (from 1500!):